-- misconduct.
-If the faculty member notified is outside of the course in which the alleged act occurred, the student who reported the act will be directed to notify the principal instructor of the course in which the incident occurred.
-If identification of a specific course is not clear, the student shall notify the Chairman of the Department. - 2.
-If a student has reason to believe that another student has engaged in an act of academic misconduct and chooses not to confront the suspected student, the student who observed the act is responsible for approaching the appropriate faculty member (usually the course instructor) who will deal with the matter in accordance with item 3 below. - 3.
+- 2. If a student has reason to believe that another student has engaged in an act of academic misconduct and chooses not to confront the suspected student, the student who observed the act is responsible for approaching the appropriate faculty member (usually the course instructor) who will deal with the matter in accordance with item 3 below. - 3.
 If a faculty member, through his/her own observation or information, has reason to believe that a student has engaged in an act of academic misconduct, the faculty member is responsible for confronting the suspected student and informing him/her of the act he/she is believed to have committed.
-If the student suspected of academic misconduct provides the faculty member with a satisfactory explanation for the questioned behavior, the incident is considered to be resolved. - If the explanation of the questioned behavior is not satisfactory, the faculty member is responsible for assembling pertinent data and immediately discussing the alleged incident with the course instructor (if the faculty member is not himself/herself the course instructor) and Department Chairman.
+If the student suspected of academic misconduct provides the faculty member with a satisfactory explanation for the questioned behavior, the incident is considered to be resolved.

+If the explanation of the questioned behavior is not satisfactory, the faculty member is responsible for assembling pertinent data and immediately discussing the alleged incident with the course instructor (if the faculty member is not himself/herself the course instructor) and Department Chairman.
 Such discussion should include possible sanctions to be imposed if the alleged act of misconduct did occur.
-If the evidence is not considered sufficient to pursue the allegation, the incident is considered to be resolved. - 4.
-If a course instructor, through evidence from other sources, has reason to believe that a student has engaged in academic misconduct, he/she is responsible for assembling pertinent data and immediately discussing the alleged incident with the Department Chairman to determine whether the evidence is sufficient to confront the accused student.
-If the evidence is not sufficient to pursue, the incident is considered to be resolved. - If the evidence is considered sufficient to pursue the matter, the student will be confronted by the faculty member, who will inform him/her of the allegation made from another source.
+If the evidence is not considered sufficient to pursue the allegation, the incident is considered to be resolved.

+4. If a course instructor, through evidence from other sources, has reason to believe that a student has engaged in academic misconduct, he/she is responsible for assembling pertinent data and immediately discussing the alleged incident with the Department Chairman to determine whether the evidence is sufficient to confront the accused student.
+If the evidence is not sufficient to pursue, the incident is considered to be resolved.

+If the evidence is considered sufficient to pursue the matter, the student will be confronted by the faculty member, who will inform him/her of the allegation made from another source.
 If the student who is suspected of academic misconduct provides a satisfactory explanation for the questioned behavior, the incident is considered resolved.
 If the explanation of the questioned behavior is not satisfactory and/or if there is a need for further administrative consideration of the student's explanation, the faculty member is responsible for assembling the data and again discussing it with the Department Chairman.
 Such discussions should include possible sanctions to be imposed if the alleged act of academic misconduct did occur.
-If the evidence is not sufficient to pursue the allegation, the incident is considered to be resolved. - 5.
-If the evidence in Steps 2, 3 or 4 is sufficient to support further pursuit of the alleged academic misconduct, the course instructor will then meet with the student as soon as possible, but no longer than fifteen (15) week days after discovery or report of the alleged act of misconduct.
+If the evidence is not sufficient to pursue the allegation, the incident is considered to be resolved.

+5. If the evidence in Steps 2, 3 or 4 is sufficient to support further pursuit of the alleged academic misconduct, the course instructor will then meet with the student as soon as possible, but no longer than fifteen (15) week days after discovery or report of the alleged act of misconduct.
 The student will be given at least five (5) week days notice of the meeting.
 The notice will be in writing, and mailed to the student's address of record with a copy sent to the Department Chairman.
 The notice will contain the time, place and nature of the meeting, and a brief description of the incident involved.
 The notice will also inform the student of his/her right to present witness on his/her behalf.
 The accused student should notify the faculty member about his/her intention to present such witness at least two days prior to the meeting.
 The faculty member may have the Department Chairman or another faculty member present to validate the proceedings in the meeting with the student.